Khan/wonder-blocks/packages/wonder-blocks-layout/docs.md

 You can use the `all` key to define styles for all the different sizes.
-This means that by using this key, all the sizes (small, medium, large) will use the styles defined in `all`, and in case there are duplicate properties, the specific sizes will take more importance.
+This means that by using this key, all the sizes (small, medium, large) will use the styles defined in `all`, and in case there are duplicate properties, more specific sizes will take more importance.

 ```js